 When traveling in the Maldives, the best way to get around is to walk.
 Each island resort is very walkable.
 There is a ferry network between the islands, but it is not extensive.
 Leisurely island-hopping can be done by ferry, seaplane, or speedboat (Or by yacht if you are super extra!)

-The Maldives vs Bora Bora: The Food
+The Maldives vs. Bora Bora: Things to Do

 In Bora Bora, the influence is French and so you’ll find lovely cuisine and restaurants.
 The food in the Maldives is greatly influenced by Indian & Asian cuisines.

 In Bora Bora, you can expect menus to feature seafood like Poisson cru (raw tuna marinated in lime juice and coconut milk), Mahi-mahi, grouper, and bonito.
 Pineapple, coconuts, and bananas are locally grown and absolutely delicious.
 Being a French colony, Bora Bora has wonderful bread and pastries as well.

 Authentic Maldivian food is based a lot on curry, coconut, and seafood.
 Seafood grilled over coconut-infused charcoal is a must-try.
 With the growing number of hotels & resorts, one can expect more variety in food and more varied price ranges making it perfect for someone who wants to travel the Maldives on a budget.

 Resorts here usually have many restaurants on-site (sometimes as many as 5 or 6) with a large range of international cuisine.
 Many visitors to both locations choose to purchase a meal plan through their resort which can save a lot of money.